hayley76/TailscaleTakeHome/README.md

-# Tailscale Take Home Assignemtn
+# Tailscale Take Home Assignment
 # Tailscale Infrastructure

 This repository contains infrastructure-as-code for deploying a Tailscale personal Tailnet, a subnet router, and a device with SSH enabled.
 In this example, the deployment is set up on an Azure Linux Virtual Machine (VM)